fsprojects/FSharp.Control.TaskSeq/README.md

 ### Prerequisites

 * .NET 6 or .NET 7 Preview
-* F# 6.0 compiler
+* F# 6.0 or 7.0 compiler
 * To use `build.cmd`, the `dotnet` command must be accessible from your path.

-Just checkout this repo locally.
+Just check-out this repo locally.
 Then, from the root of the repo, you can do:

 ### Build the solution